 - Push your limits.
 OCS is a place where Marine officer candidates learn and are evaluated for their leadership, scholarship and physical abilities.
 Those who do not meet Marine Corps standards may be dropped from the course.

 Step 4: Complete The Basic School (TBS)

-After completing the OCS, Marine Officers must complete TBS in Quantico, VA.
+After being commissioned as a 2nd Lieutenant, Marine Officers must complete TBS in Quantico, VA.
 Intensive training at TBS takes over six months and includes instruction in both the classroom and the field.
 The training instills leadership qualities, tactical knowledge and technical abilities.

 - Evaluate your strengths and weaknesses.
 After completing TBS, Marine Corps officers choose their military occupational specialty (MOS).
 During TBS is a good time for a Marine to evaluate where he or she can improve and what MOS is best suited for the officer.

 After completing TBS, Marine officers choose their specialized MOS in ground, flight or naval justice.
 Ground specialties include infantry, communications and combat services.
 Flight schools teach Marine officers the basics of aviation and how to fly aircraft.
 Marine officers interested in becoming Judge Advocates are trained at the Naval Justice School in Newport, RI.